malin-nilsson/WeatherApp/README.md

 # Weather App

 A simple weather app built with Vue.js that fetches weather from Open Weather Map.

+This was my first time building a project using Vue and I'm obsessed with it now.
+I chose to use the options API because the syntax looked a bit simpler as a beginner.
+For my next Vue project, I plan on trying out the composition API.

 ![](./src/assets/iPhone-screenshot.png)